Chin Augmentation Surgery

-If you have had stitches placed under your chin, these will be removed during a follow-up appointment within about 10 days.
-If you have had dissolvable stitches placed inside your mouth, you will still need to see Dr. Will few days after the procedure to ensure you are healing properly.
+If you have had stitches placed under your chin, these will be removed during a follow-up appointment within about ten days.
+If you have had dissolvable stitches placed inside your mouth, you will still need to see Dr. Will a few days after the procedure to ensure that you are healing properly.

-Within about a week, most patients have returned to work and normal daily activities.
+Within about a week, most patients have returned to their work and to their normal daily activities.
 After 3-4 weeks, most activity restrictions will be lifted, and you may resume more strenuous activities.
 Over the next few months, your final chin augmentation results will take shape.
-You will notice better chin projection, increased lower face definition and improved facial balance and proportion.
+You will notice better chin projection, increased lower face definition, and improved facial balance and proportion.

-How much does chin augmentation cost in Maryland?
+How much does chin augmentation cost at Will Surgical Arts in Maryland?

 The approximate cost of chin surgery with an implant is 4,000 dollars.
 Because the operation varies, the cost of surgery at our Frederick County practice also varies.
 View information on our financing plans.